r3sult/odan.github.io/_posts/2019-09-09-slim-4-cheatsheet-and-faq.md

 In the beginning many people have an issue with the error message: **Error 404 (Not found)**

-As first make sure you added the `RoutingMiddleware`:
+First, make sure that you added the `RoutingMiddleware`:

 ```php
 $app = AppFactory::create();